crandylb/stage2-1/README.txt

 stage2.o --	 assembled object code for stage2 from yasm assembler stage2.lst --	 yasm listing file for stage2.asm, useful for debugging stage2 --  	 stage2 executable linked with grandios via gcc
+stage2pocketguide.odt -- summary reference for stage2 and flb

 README.txt
 Describes the contents of this directory and how its contents can be used.